Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

-Health Problems From Obesity
+Health Problems That Are Caused by Obesity

 - Reduced life span: Obesity will make your dog´s life short and miserable.
-He will have trouble breathing, have high blood pressure and heart problems, and be a lot more likely to die of heat stroke on a warm summers day.
+He will have trouble breathing, have high blood pressure and heart problems, and be a lot more likely to die of heatstroke on a warm summer's day.

 - Mammary tumors: Obese unspayed female dogs are also more likely to develop breast cancer.

 - Skin diseases and immune problems: Obese dogs have more skin problems than thin dogs and are also more likely to have immune-mediated problems.

 - Pancreatitis: There is still no clear reason why this disease occurs, but it does happen more often in obese female dogs.
 The pancreas becomes inflamed and releases enzymes into the abdomen that causes a dog to start digesting its own body.

 - Diabetes: One effect of chronic pancreatitis may be that the pancreas is destroyed by enzyme release.
 Insulin is no longer released in adequate amounts and dogs develop sugar diabetes.

 - Arthritis: This is one of the most serious problems with excessive weight, even if it does not happen until much later in life.
 Dogs that carry around too much weight are straining their joints and the slightest problem can become serious.
 According to an AVMA study, weight loss alone is enough to reduce or eliminate the signs of hip dysplasia and arthritis in some dogs.